psy0rz/alpinebox/README.md

 ## 1. Boot Alpine installer

-Get and boot a recent Alpine release: https://alpinelinux.org/downloads/
+Get and boot a matching Alpine version: https://alpinelinux.org/downloads/

 Note: Should be the extended edition, since that one has ZFS support.